(c) 2024 PillSync.com

 Special care should be taken in women with signs and symptoms of active allergic conditions.
 Cases of hypersensitivity reactions (both generalized and local), including anaphylaxis (including anaphylactic shock), angioedema and urticaria, have been reported with Ganirelix Acetate, as early as with the first dose, during post-marketing surveillance (see ADVERSE REACTIONS).
 If a hypersensitivity reaction is suspected, Ganirelix Acetate should be discontinued and appropriate treatment administered.
 In the absence of clinical experience, Ganirelix Acetate treatment is not advised in women with severe allergic conditions.

-The needle shield of this product contains dry natural rubber/latex which comes into contact with this product and may cause allergic reactions (see CONTRAINDICATIONS and HOW SUPPLIED).
+The rigid needle shield of this product may contain dry natural rubber/latex which comes into contact with this product and may cause allergic reactions (see CONTRAINDICATIONS and HOW SUPPLIED).

 Information for Patients